By Glen C. Strathy

 When determining what genre a book belongs in, there are seven main criteria -- some of which are a lot more useful than others.

 Definitions of the major genres and subgenres of fiction, organized by reader experience.

-Have specific questions about genre?
+Have specific questions about a genre you want to write?
 Here you can get answers.

 Proud to be one of the...

 "I've read more than fifty books on writing, writing novels, etc., but your website has the most useful and practical guidance.
 Now that I understand how a novel is structured, I will rewrite mine, confident that it will be a more interesting novel." - Lloyd Edwards